renatabiniek/hush-daisies/README.md

 ## Introduction
 ---

 Hush Daisies is a B2C e-commerce website for an independent LGBTQ owned florist studio based in north Co.
 Dublin selling dried flower arrangements.
 Their small catalogue includes home decor designs, seasonal wreaths and wedding bouquets.
-Customers can purchase ready made designs or contact the studio owners with a custom request.
-In addition to their flower catalouge, the studio owners offer local workshops where they teach bouquet and wreath making skills, as well as organise themed workshops to bring together local community.
-Customers can create own profile and keep track of their purchase history, as well as save selected workshops to their favourites.
+Customers can purchase ready-made designs or contact the studio owners with a custom request.
+In addition to their flower catalogue, the studio owners offer local workshops where they teach bouquet and wreath making skills, as well as organise themed workshops to bring together local community.
+Customers can create own profile and keep track of their purchase history, as well as save selected workshops to favourites.

 ## E-commerce Business Model
 ---

-Hush Daisies website is based on the digitial Business-to-consumer (B2C) sales model, where the products are sold to customers who are individuals or households.
-The clear site design and attractive content satisify emotional triggers of the site visitors, and the easy payment process makes it more likely for them to make impulse buys.
+Hush Daisies website is based on the digital Business-to-consumer (B2C) sales model, where the products are sold to customers who are individuals or households.
+The clear site design and attractive content satisfy emotional triggers of the site visitors, and the easy payment process makes it more likely for them to make impulse buys.
 The brand identity is emphasized allowing for a more personal connection to the business and strengthening user's trust.
-The business owners are invested in maintainig good relationship with the customer, by allowign easy contact, accomodating special requests and organising in person workshops.
+The business owners are invested in maintaining good relationship with the customer, by allowing easy contact, accommodating special requests and organising in person workshops.

 ## User Experience
 ---
 ### User goals

 * to purchase a unique dried flower arrangement
-* to order a custom made design for their home or special occasion
+* to order a custom-made design for their home or special occasion
 * to see a list of upcoming workshops so that they can register their interest to learn a new skill or take part in a social event
 * to create a user profile with saved delivery details, purchase history and list of favourite workshops